Faaizz/cloud_learnings/s3_thumbnail_creator/README.md

 Cleaning up resources deployed in the Python SDK implementation required some extra efforts.
 The identifiers of deployed resources are tracked in a JSON file, which is then loaded into the cleanup script.
 For parent resources with existing child resources, the child resources are traversed and deleted.

+## Roundup
+Terraform was the most convenient to use in my opinion.
+The declarative syntax was straightforward and the cleanup was very easy.
+Also, the execution time averaged 152 seconds across 3 runs.
+In terms of comfort and ease-of-use, terraform was the best.

+The Python SDK implementation gave more insight into the underlying constructs of the AWS API.
+It executed slightly faster than terraform, with an average execution time of 146 seconds across 3 runs.
+From a learning perspective, the Python SDK implementation gave more insight into the underlying constructs of the AWS API.

+I can't really make much of a a case for using CloudFormation except for its compactness (if written in YAML, to be honest, I think JSON is quite verbose).
+Like terraform, it uses a declarative syntax.
+But, I found terraform much more convenient (might be because I hadn't really used CloudFormation before now).
+The CloudFormation implementation executed a lot slower than the other two methods, yielding an average execution time of 438 seconds across 3 runs.

+In summary, the terraform implementation was the most usable, while the Python SDK provided the most learnings.

 ## References